frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 You can learn more about bumpers and different bumper mounting options in the [Design Handbook](/design-handbook/) pages.  -->

 <center><img src="\img\learning-course\stage2-drivebase\bumpers\studMount.png" style="width:60%"></center>
-<figcaption>Section view of the threaded stud bumper mount system.
-The threaded stud is attached to the bumper wood and the nut holds the stud tight.</figcaption>
+<center><figcaption>Section view of the threaded stud bumper mount system.
+The threaded stud is attached to the bumper wood and the nut holds the stud tight.</figcaption></center>

 <center>**Sample Bumper Mount Modeling Slides**</center>
 <!-- Slideshow container -->